-Sierra Smucker is an associate policy researcher at the RAND Corporation.
-Her research focuses on family health and wellbeing with an emphasis on prevention.
-To that end, Smucker works in a range of topic areas including gun violence and substance misuse prevention, and domestic violence policy.
+Sierra Smucker (she/her) is a policy researcher at the RAND Corporation.
+Her research focuses on family health and wellbeing and protecting families' most vulnerable members.
+To that end, Smucker works in a range of topic areas including gun violence and substance misuse prevention, and domestic violence intervention and policy.
 Her recent work includes an intital evaluation of an innovative model to address elder abuse which incorperates shelter as well as healthcare, legal services, and social support.
 A leading expert in domestic violence and firearm policies, Smucker also studies the ways state policies impact rates of homicide and suicide linked with family violence.
 Smucker also works with military partners and veteran organizations to develop best practices for combating key issues such as sexual assault, suicide, and substance misuse.

 Smucker holds a degree in American history from Occidental College and an M.Sc. in social policy from the London School of Economics.
 She earned her Ph.D. from Duke University's Sanford School of Public Policy.